sydney-c7/sydney-c7.github.io/projects/project-1.md

   - Entrepreneurship
   - STEM
   - Education
-summary: My team participated in the Hacking 4 Recovery Hawaii bootcamp and pitched an online learning platform for middle school students to learn the basics and mindsets of STEM.
+summary: An online learning platform for middle school students to learn the basics and mindsets of STEM.
 ---

 <div class="ui small rounded images">